 Life-Cycle Management of Pressurized Fixed Equipment

-Many process plants will continue to operate pressurized equipment well beyond its intended design life.
+Most, if not all, pressurized equipment items will continue to operate well beyond their intended design life.
 To ensure that the equipment operates safely and reliably requires adoption of an equipment Life-Cycle Management (LCM) process.
-During equipment design the LCM process requires identification of potential damage mechanisms, and a design that resists or mitigates the damage.
-For equipment that has been put into operation the LCM process continues with the use of prescriptive or Risk-Based inspection.
-An evaluation of the in-service inspection results reveals whether any anticipated (i.e., was considered in the initial design) or unanticipated damage has occurred.
-If the damage is anticipated and within the design limits, the equipment is returned to operation for a period of time that considers the equipment remaining life, with a new inspection at the end of the operational period.
-If unanticipated damage is discovered the LCM process requires identification of the damage mechanism and a subsequent Fitness-For-Service assessment to facilitate a decision to run as is, or to rerate, repair, or to replace the damaged components.
-To effectively implement the LCM approach, codes and standards must exist that address each aspect of the process.
-In addition, ensuring that similar analysis techniques are employed at the time of construction and when conducting in-service assessments requires coordination of the technology integration in these codes and standards.
+At the equipment design stage the LCM process requires identification of potential damage mechanisms and design to resist or mitigate the damage.
+After the equipment has been commissioned, the LCM process continues with the use of prescriptive or Risk-Based inspection.
+An evaluation of the in-service inspection results reveals whether any damage that may have occurred is anticipated (i.e., was considered in the initial design) or unanticipated.
+When the damage is anticipated and within the design limits, the equipment is put back into operation for a period of time that considers the equipment remaining life, with a new inspection at the end of the operational period.
+If unanticipated damage is discovered the LCM process requires identification of the damage mechanism and a subsequent Fitness-For-Service assessment to facilitate a decision to run as is, rerate, repair, or replace the damaged components.
+To effectively implement the LCM approach, codes and standards must exist that cover each aspect of the process.
+In addition, the technology integration in these codes and standards must be coordinated so that similar analysis techniques are employed at the time of construction and for in-service assessments, as required.
 An overview of API, ASME, and other codes and standards is provided together with a discussion of the efforts to integrate technology to support the LCM process.

 Our Library is monitored and requests are only sent to business accounts.